todbot/blink1/docs/blink1-tool-tips.md

 Use the 'serverdown' to turn on if your server dies
 ---------------------------------------------------
-This will run infinitely, always keeping the blink(1) from not playing its color pattern.
+This will run infinitely, displaying green showing that things are okay, and always keeping the blink(1) from not playing its color pattern.
 But if the computer hangs, then after 2 seconds (2000 msecs) the color pattern will play.

     while [ 1 ]
       do
+        blink1-tool --green   # all good
-        blink1-tool -t 2000 --servertickle
+        blink1-tool -t 2000 --servertickle 1,1
         sleep 1
       done